josephmontes/VAA/README.md

 - Additionally, he consistently throws his 4-Seam Fastball over 60% of the time each season, so it may be the case that hitters are sitting on it and he needs to incorporate another reliable pitch to keep hitters honest

 ### Spencer Strider
-  - If you read this list like me and was also wondering where Spencer Strider is...
+  - If you read this list like me and were also wondering where Spencer Strider is...
   - He throws the 'good' 4-Seam Fastball 28% of the time with it being extremely effective
     #### 2022
     ![Screenshot 2023-09-11 203427](https://github.com/josephmontes/VAA/assets/125607783/70f03a98-2fc3-4327-a6da-c73333a1011c)